savonet/book/streaming.md

 ```

 is slightly more efficient since the source `a` does not need to generate video
-and the source `b` does not need generate audio.
+and the source `b` does not need to generate audio.

 Dually, in order to remove the audio of a source, the operator `drop_audio` of
 type